August Burns Red: Musical style and influences

-August Burns Red is generally credited as a metalcore band, and has also been said to share progressive metal elements.
-The band is also identified as a melodic metalcore band.
-August Burns Red songs frequently feature highly melodic guitar riffs, technical or odd time signatures and breakdowns, with a variety of influences including Meshuggah, Symphony in Peril, Pelican, Slayer and The Dillinger Escape Plan, as well as Between the Buried and Me, Misery Signals and Hopesfall.
+August Burns Red is generally credited as a metalcore, melodic metalcore, progressive metalcore, and Christian metalcore band.
+The band's songs frequently feature highly melodic guitar riffs, technical or odd time signatures and breakdowns, with a variety of influences including Meshuggah, Symphony in Peril, Pelican, Slayer and The Dillinger Escape Plan, as well as Between the Buried and Me, Misery Signals and Hopesfall.
 Unlike other melodic metalcore vocalists, Jake Luhrs generally does not mix clean vocals with his screams, though he does include spoken word parts on occasion.
 For example, their track "Spirit Breaker" features Luhrs reading a letter.
-However, since Phantom Anthem, Luhrs has used clean vocals in some songs, most notably "Coordinates" and "Lighthouse", the latter from their recent album Guardians featuring a clean-singing chorus.
-Clean vocals first made an appearance in the band's music in the form of guest appearances by Between the Buried and Me's Tommy Giles Rogers on "Indonesia", the seventh track from their 2009 album Constellations, and by A Day to Remember's Jeremy McKinnon on "Ghosts", the fifth track from their 2015 album Found in Far Away Places.
+However, since Phantom Anthem, Luhrs has used clean vocals in some songs, most notably "Coordinates", "Lighthouse" (featuring a clean-singing chorus) and the band's cover of "Chop Suey!".
+Clean vocals first made an appearance in the band's music in the form of guest appearances by Between the Buried and Me's Tommy Giles Rogers on "Indonesia", the seventh track from their 2009 album Constellations, and by A Day to Remember's Jeremy McKinnon on "Ghosts", the fifth track from their 2015 album Found in Far Away Places, and the entire band singing "Rudolph the Red-Nosed Reindeer" in August Burns Red Presents: Sleddin' Hill.

 While the group has stated that they don't mind being classified as metalcore, Brubaker has grown a distaste for many of the genre's bands: "I feel like anyone who can pick up and play a guitar and learn to play a metalcore riff and any drummer who can learn to play a thrash beat over a breakdown is doing it.
 It's almost become very formulaic, and metal to me was never a formulaic genre."
 Musically, the group has incorporated instrumentals such as the cello and the violin while also featuring song elements such as classical music inspired interludes, pushing the boundaries of what is considered 'metalcore'.
-Many of their songs do not contain choruses, unlike other bands in the metalcore scene.
+Many of their songs do not contain choruses.